Velocity100/Electric-Field-Calculator-/README.md

 # Electric Field Calculator
-Calculates the electric field components and magnitude for arbitrary charge contributions and user-defined coordinates.
+Uses Coloumb's law to calculate the electric field components and magnitude for arbitrary charge contributions and user-defined coordinates.